 Boris Korkmazov

-Boris Korkmazov is a novelist, short story writer and advocate for minority language rights from the North Caucasian republic of Cherkessia-Karachay.
-He has published several books in Russia and been represented in a collection of short stories by North-Caucasian writers under the common title A Lifelong War.
-Until August 2008, he was head of the bibliography department of the Master-kniga (Master Book) publishing house in Moscow.
+He has published several books in Russia and has featured in a collection of short stories by North Caucasian writers under the title A Lifelong War.
+Until August 2008, Korkmazov was the head of the bibliography department of the ‘Master-Kniga’ (‘Master Book’) publishing house in Moscow.

-Korkmazov has made many public statements criticizing a range of Russian government policies that he sees as exacerbating ethnic tensions in the Caucasus and elsewhere in Russia.
-He received threats for a number of years, escalating in August 2008 after he visited Cherkessia and addressed the Council of Elders on various contentious issues.
-These threats then followed him to Moscow.
+Having made many public statements critical of a range of Russian government policies seen as exacerbating ethnic tensions, especially in the Caucasus, Korkmazov received threats for years.
+This culminated in August 2008 after he visited Cherkessia and addressed the Council of Elders on various contentious issues, leading him to find residence as ICORN Guest Writer in Brussels between 2011 and 2012.

-In 2009 he was invited as to take residence in Brussels as an ICORN guest writer.
-In addition to participating in panel discussions and lectures, giving interviews and testifying on the situation in the North Caucasus in a documentary, he has continued to write short stories, including an anthology of Caucasian fairytales and a yearbook on Turkology, all subsequently published in Moscow.
+Since then, Korkmazov has participated in panel discussions and lectures, and given interviews.
+He has also testified on the situation in the North Caucasus in a documentary whilst continuing to write short stories.
+His work has included an anthology of Caucasian fairy tales and a yearbook on Turkology, both subsequently published in Moscow.

 Writers from the same country